 So, if you’re a Brit who has decided exactly where you’d like to start afresh, and are planning your one-way journey, don’t forget to take care of your emigration travel insurance before you set off.

 You may not have heard of emigration insurance, but it is an invaluable product to take away some of the worries of uprooting and moving overseas.
 We have two comprehensive Emigration policies available – the Emigration Silver and Emigration Gold policies.
 Both offer reassuring cover for your personal belongings, emergency medical expenses and your personal liability, plus a host of other great benefits.
-Unlike many other emigration policies, ours extend beyond your arrival in your new home country, and you can choose how many days you’d like cover to continue for from a choice of options, whilst you settle in.
-Find out more and compare both policies here.
+Unlike many other emigration policies, ours extend beyond your arrival in your new home country, and you can choose how many days you’d like cover to continue for from a choice of options, whilst you settle in (up to a maximum of 31 days once you arrive in your destination country) Find out more and compare both policies here.